-The Call Forward No Answer (CFNA) timer is database configurable per DN and per cluster.
-You cannot configure this timer by using Cisco Unified TSP.
+The Call Forward No Answer timer is database configurable, per DN, per cluster.
+This timer is not configurable using the CiscoTSP.

 Shared Line Appearance

 Cisco Unified TSP supports opening two different lines that each share the same DN.
 Each of these lines represents a Shared Line Appearance.